primatejs/primate/docs/guide/routes.md

 ## Parameters

-Route paths may contain parameters in braces, which indicate they will be mapped to `request.path`.
+Route paths may contain parameters in brackets, which indicate they will be mapped to `request.path`.
 Path parameter names are case sensitive, and a request may contain any number of them, though it must not contain the same parameter in the same case twice.
 They must be non-empty, that is matched by at least one character.

 By default, parameters will match anything in the path except `/`, though they are not greedy.
-A path like `/users/[userId]a.js` is unambiguous: it will match any path that starts with `/users/` followed by anything that is not `/`, provided that it ends with `a`.
+A path like `/users/[user_id]a.js` is unambiguous: it will match any path that starts with `/users/` followed by anything that is not `/`, provided that it ends with `a`.
 The last `a` can therefore not be part of the match.